 The Office of Public–Private Partnership (OPPP) was established in September 2014 to help deliver bankable PPP projects across developing Asia.
 Find out more about how the office works and why public–private partnerships are key to regional economic growth.

-VO: A Public–Private Partnership or PPP is a government and a company working together to build and run a public asset such as a road, a power station, airport, or a railway.
-Not all national infrastructure needs can be met by the private sector.
-But where there’s a good fit, PPP projects are offered to the private sector in a fair and transparent manner through bidding.
+A public-private partnership, or PPP, is formed when a government and a company work together to build and run a public asset such as a road, a power station, airport or railway.
+Not all national infrastructure needs can be met by the public sector.
+But where there’s a good fit, PPP projects can be offered to the private sector in a fair and transparent manner through bidding.
 The winning bidder gets to design, build, finance, and often operate the asset usually for a number of years under a contractual agreement with the government.

 So, why the need for PPPs?
 Well, Asia’s overall infrastructure needs are colossal.
-The region requires around a trillion dollars a year for at least the next decade.
-Developing countries in Asia and the Pacific can only come up with a fraction of this sum from their budgets and multilateral financiers are limited to modest contributions.
-ADB’s overall lending for infrastructure in Asia and the Pacific is just 11 billion dollars a year, with partners like the World Bank having a further 23 billion to lend.
-So, there’s a huge gap between what is required and what governments can afford.
-Enter the private sector where a proper deal can be brokered and managed.
+ADB estimates that the infrastructure needs of Asia and the Pacific amount to over $1.7 trillion each year.
+Governments can only come up with about 40% of this from their budgets and contributions from multilateral financiers.
+When structured well, PPP taps into the new technology and efficiency of the private sector to deliver value for money.
 There are major advantages for all parties.
-The government should get the best value as bidders will compete against each other to build the asset or run the service at the lowest possible cost.
+For a start, it helps governments to get the best value and structure, as bidders will compete against each other to build the asset or run the service at the lowest possible cost.

-PPPs can also improve public sector managements.
-They encourage governments to build strong and effective legal and regulatory structures to ensure that they are run properly.
-And public sector procurements should get better to.
-Governments become more adept at choosing the best company for the job.
-Concession agreements can be standardized and national planning becomes easier.
-From the company’s perspective there needs to be a guaranteed revenue stream, manageable risks, good support from the government and a comprehensive contract.
+PPPs can also improve public sector management.
+They encourage governments to build strong and effective legal and regulatory structures to ensure that the assets are run properly.
+They can improve public sector procurement as well, as governments become more adept at choosing the best company for the job.
+Concession agreements can be standardized, and national planning becomes easier.
+From the company’s perspective there needs to be a stable revenue stream, manageable risks, good support from the government, and contractually agreed comprehensive performance targets.